jordanbray/chess/README.md

 This is not a chess engine, just the move generator.
 This is not a chess UI, just the move generator.
 This is not a chess PGN parser, database, UCI communicator, XBOARD/WinBoard protocol, website or grandmaster.
 Just a humble move generator.

+## Compile-time Options

+When compiling, I definitely recommend using RUSTFLAGS="-C target-cpu=native", specifically to gain access to the popcnt and ctzl instruction available on almost all modern CPUs.
+This is used internally to figure out how many pieces are on a bitboard, and what square a piece is on respectively.
+Because of the type system used here, these tasks become literally a single instruction.

 ## API Documentation